 How much will I be paid?

-As an apprentice you'll be paid for your normal working hours, as well as for any training that is part of your scheme.
+As an apprentice you'll be paid for your normal working hours, as well as for any training that's part of your scheme.
 You're entitled to 20 days paid holiday per year, plus bank holidays.

 How do I apply?

-Alternatively, search for opportunities at GOV.UK - Find an apprenticeship and select the 'construction, planning and the built environment' filter.
+Alternatively, search for opportunities at GOV.UK - Find an apprenticeship.
+You'll need to select the 'construction, planning and the built environment' filter.